 ISIS’s atrocities both as a group and as a empowerment tool of separatists is as horrifying as it is tragic.

-phillips & hunt Proposed Legislation: Justice Against Sponsors of Terrorism Act (JASTA)(UNPASSED)
+phillips, hunt, walker & hanna Proposed Legislation: Justice Against Sponsors of Terrorism Act (JASTA)(UNPASSED)

 9/11 Victims v.
 Saudi Arabia

 In April of 2016, the U.S. Senate passed proposed legislation that allows families of September 11 victims to sue the government of Saudi Arabia called the Justice Against Sponsors of Terrorism Act (JASTA).
 However, the House of Representatives has not and the President threatens to veto it.

 According to the summary on Congress.gov, “This bill amends the federal judicial code to narrow the scope of foreign sovereign immunity by authorizing U.S. courts to hear cases involving claims against a foreign state for injuries, death, or damages that occur inside the United States as a result of a tort, including an act of terrorism, committed anywhere by a foreign state or official.”
 It would be instructive in the possibility of cases against other nations.

 Essentially, it amends the federal criminal code to permit civil claims against a foreign state or official for injuries, death, or damages from an act of international terrorism.
 Additionally, the bill authorizes federal courts to exercise personal jurisdiction over and impose liability on a person who commits, or aids, abets, or conspires to commit, an act of international terrorism against a U.S. national.